 6 Types of Toxic Relationships You Should Avoid

-Let’s talk about toxic relationships.
-No doubt you have an idea of what they are.
+You probably have an idea of what they are.
 It’s even possible that you’ve experienced more than one in your life, so you know the enormous emotional cost and wear on your health it brings when you get involved with someone who prioritizes their needs over yours.

-Nevertheless, there’s always something strange that happens with respect to toxic relationships: you know what they are, but you can’t see it when you’re involved in one.
+Nevertheless, there’s always something strange that happens with respect to toxic relationships: You know what they are, but you can’t see it when you’re involved in one.

 That’s why today we want to talk about six types of toxic relationships that everyone should be able to identify in order to avoid them and set the boundaries they need to protect themselves.

 Let’s get started.

-1. Relationships where only one person is in control
+1. Only one person is in control

 If you let someone else be in control all the time, there will come a day when they’ll start making decisions for you.

 Don’t let this happen, whether it’s in a relationship with a partner or a friend.
 You should always have a balance of interests and personal investments.
 Once one of you starts to do more than the other or begins to make decisions for the both of you, problems can start to arise.